-The Directors prepare annual budgets and cash flow projections that include the proceeds of future fundraising necessary within the next 12 months to meet the Group's overheads and planned discretionary project expenditure.
-The successful raising of finance is required based on projections to enable the Group and Company to meet their liabilities as they fall due and continue to operate on a going concern basis.
+The Directors prepare annual budgets and cash flow projections that include the proceeds of future fundraisings which will be required within the next 12 months in order to meet the Group's overheads and planned discretionary project expenditure.
+Fundraisings in the future will be required based on projections for the Group and the Company to meet their liabilities as they fall due and continue to operate on a going concern basis.